mattdance/DTYEG/README.md

 ===================================
 <p><a href="http://huco.ualberta.ca/">Digital Humanities Conference at the UofA</a></p>

+<p>We will be using <a href="http://cartodb.com/">CartoDB</a> as the mapping tool for this tutorial, so please, while we get going, head on over and sign up for a free account.</p>

 <p>This mapping tutorial has 4 components that cover three seperate platforms:
 	<ol>
 	<li>Open Street Map</li>